 • More access to campgrounds and trailheads

-For travelers who value movement and flexibility, this is often the best fuel mileage RV category overall.
+For people who value being on the move and staying flexible, this is often the best fuel mileage RV group as a whole.

 Class C RVs — Mid-Range Fuel Economy

-Class C motorhomes sit between camper vans and large motorhomes.
-They offer more interior space, but that added weight impacts MPG.
-Most achieve 14–18 MPG, depending on length and engine choice.
+Class C RVs sit between camper vans and large RVs.
+They offer more inside space, but that added weight impacts MPG.
+Most achieve 14–18 MPG, based on length and engine choice.

 Popular fuel-conscious Class C options include: